Where is the Writing Center?

 Is there a limit to how often I can have a tutorial?

 YES!
 Our policy is one tutorial per student per day.
-We also limit writers to three appointments per week.
+We also limit writers to two appointments per week.
 This is because it is important to have the time to work on your paper between visits and to ensure that tutor hours are disbursed equitably among users of the Writing Center.

 What if I need help with study skills?